nmstate/nmstate/automation/README.md

   It also handles the cleanup of the container and nets (stop,rm).

-- run-tests.mounts: Includes mounts to be used by the oVirt CI (STDCI) worker.

-- run-tests.packages: Includes the packages needed by the oVirt CI (STDCI) worker.

-- run-tests.environment.yaml: Instruct the oVirt CI (STDCI) to run integration test.

 ## Running the Tests
 Assuming *docker* is installed on the host, just run:
 `./automation/run-tests.sh`